PRINCE2® vs the PMBOK® Guide: A comparison

 There are 7 themes, which are aspects of project management which must be continuously addressed throughout the lifetime of the project.
 Themes are very much like Knowledge Areas in the PMBOK® Guide.

 The themes are applied throughout the 7 processes, which describe who is responsible and accountable for what, and when.
 PRINCE2 processes are similar to Process Groups in the PMBOK® Guide.
 Each PRINCE2 process is divided into a number of activities.
 There are 41 in total.
 These closely resemble the 49 processes in the PMBOK® Guide.

-Finally, the PRINCE2 manual provides some guidance on how to tailor the method to different projects, depending on their size, level of risk, complexity and other factors.
+The PRINCE2 manual provides some guidance on how to tailor the method to different projects, depending on their size, level of risk, complexity and other factors.
 Each theme and process chapter contains guidance on tailoring in different project situations.

 The PRINCE2 manual also contains an appendix providing a checklist which can be used to assess the health of your project, although this is not a part of the method itself.